briggsprashar/sports_metric_analysis/Project.md

 - Set up Python environment with required libraries (sqlalchemy, pandas, pymysql)
 - Connected to a remote SQL database via a url string, and a connection engine using a secrets .env file.
 - Test connection by querying the research_experiment_refactor_test table
-- Verified the secured schema access tp explore the datatypes and data structure to identify metric availability across the three devices (Hawkins, Kinexon and VALD) used to measure sports performance.
+- Verified the secured schema access to explore the data types and data structure to identify metric availability across the three devices (Hawkins, Kinexion and Vald) used to measure sports performance.

 ### 1.2 Data Quality Assessment
 - 1.2.1 Unique athletes: `1287`
 - 1.2.2 Unique sports/teams: `92`
 - 1.2.3 Available date ranges: `10-15-2018` to `10-21-2025`
-- 1.2.4 Devices: Kinexon (most records) `4073754`, Hawkins `24922372`, Vald (least records) `51300`
+- 1.2.4 Devices: Kinexion (most records) `4073754`, Hawkins `24922372`, Vald (least records) `51300`
 - 1.2.5 Athletes with missing or invalid names: `0`
 - 1.2.6 Athletes have data from multiple sources: `541`